Anclagen/Rick-and-Morty-API-Call-Site/README.md

 ## Description

 The aim of the project was to create a website to display content from an API of are choosing.
+As well as provide a contact form which we validated using JavaScript.

 Development Stages